 Discover Indigenous Experiences in Toronto

-Explore and learn about Indigenous culture, history, and art with this two-day itinerary.
+Learn about Indigenous culture, history, and art as you explore Toronto on this 2-day itinerary.

-Toronto is a diverse and dynamic city and Indigenous cultures are ones that we recognize and value.
+Indigenous cultures, history and art are valued in Toronto, where they have played a foundational role in the city’s diversity and dynamism.
 Learn more about Indigenous events and culture in the city with these top experiences.
-Use the map to help you plan your own itinerary or follow our curated guide below.
+Use the map to help you plan your own itinerary, or follow our curated guide below.

 Download the First Story app